All Episodes

 Listen to this.

-If we we finish it, we get 900,000 barrels of oil a day from Canada.
+She says, opening the Keystone XL pipeline, if we finish it, we get 900,000 barrels of oil a day from Canada.

-And anyway, so here's Granholm saying, Oh, uh opening up these things, more drilling to lower gas prices is the same old DCBS.
+And anyway, so here's Granholm saying, oh, opening up these things, more drilling to lower gas prices in the same old DCBS.

-And there are some here, or maybe at least lobbyists or beltway politicians who seem to think that this is the time to recycle old talking points.
+And there are some here, or maybe at least lobbyists or beltway politicians, who seem to think that this is the time to recycle old talking points.

 You know this.

-I mean, people are arguing that if a pipeline that wouldn't have even been in operation by now were still under construction, the situation in with today's oil prices would be different, or that President Biden's policies have decreased production when we're actually at record levels of natural gas and LMG, and we'll be at record levels of oil production, hopefully by next year.
+I mean, people are arguing that if a pipeline that wouldn't have even been in operation by now were still under construction, the situation with today's oil prices would be different, or that President Biden's policies have decreased production when we're actually at record levels of natural gas and LNG, and we'll be at record levels of oil production, hopefully by next year.

 We all know that that is the same old DC BS.

-Because obviously, if you increase the supply of energy by drilling here now, we'll all save money.
+Well, the only BS is hers, because obviously if you increase the supply of energy by drilling here now, we'll all save money.

 It's simple, basic economics 101.